8moustapha8/tfpcs/README.md

 The friendly product comparison script.

 ##About
 Tfpcs stand for the friendly product comparison script.
-It is a mini cms which allows you to list your product which can be filterd and compared by your users.
+It is a mini cms which allows you to list your products which can be filtered and compared by your users.
+To be honest it could very well be used to compare other things as well.

 ##Install
 Hopefully installing should be pretty swift.